 Singtel Future Makers is not just a funding mechanism.
 While we recognise that monetary support is vital for start-ups, we also want to provide critical non-monetary support (such as our community network, skilled volunteers as mentors, coaches and capacity-building workshops), leveraging our position as a technology and community leader in the region.

-Each selected start-up is eligible for a total grant amount of up to S$20,000.
-This comprises an initial amount of S$10,000 to be disbursed at the beginning of the programme upon confirmation of participation.
+A maximum of seven start-ups will be eligible for a total grant amount of up to S$140,000 locally which will be disbursed at the end of the programme.
 However, funding should be tied to the business needs justification outlined in the application form.
 Through our network, selected start-ups might have access to potential follow-up funding from our partners.

 The grant amount must be used and applied solely for the proposal stated in the application, unless Singtel agrees to a subsequent variation in writing.
 All awardees must keep records of expenses paid with the grant (for example, receipts and bank statements).

 Yes, you can continue to apply for the programme and will be considered for Singtel’s grant.
 However, you are required to disclose the necessary information of your prior or existing grant in your application, otherwise the application may be void.
 The funds should not be used for the same purpose.